Firmin Ayessa: Life and career

 Ayessa spent nearly five years as deputy director of the President's Cabinet, working under Aimé Emmanuel Yoka.
 After Yoka was moved to the post of Minister of Justice, President Sassou Nguesso appointed Ayessa to succeed Yoka as Director of the President's Cabinet, with the rank of Minister of State, on 15 May 2007.
 He officially succeeded Yoka at a ceremony on 22 May 2007.
 Ayessa also stood again as the PCT candidate in Makoua in the June 2007 parliamentary election; he won the seat in the first round with 99.59% of the vote.

 In early June 2009, Ayessa was designated as Sassou Nguesso's National Campaign Director for the July 2009 presidential election.
 Sassou Nguesso easily won the election amidst an opposition boycott.

-Ayessa presided over the ceremony at which the Ninja militia leader Pasteur Ntoumi, who had earlier led a rebellion against the government, was installed in his office as Delegate-General for the Promotion of the Values of Peace and Repair of the Ravages of War in December 2009.
+He presided over the ceremony at which the Ninja militia leader Pasteur Ntoumi, who had earlier led a rebellion against the government, was installed in his office as Delegate-General for the Promotion of the Values of Peace and Repair of the Ravages of War in December 2009.
 At the ceremony, Ayessa expressed a spirit of reconciliation, congratulating Ntoumi and welcoming the opportunity to work with him.

 At the PCT's Sixth Extraordinary Congress, held in July 2011, Ayessa was elected to the PCT's 51-member Political Bureau.
 In the July-August 2012 parliamentary election, Ayessa again stood as the PCT candidate in Makoua.
 He won the seat in the first round with 72.75% of the vote.

 Acting as Sassou Nguesso's personal representative, Ayessa headed Congo-Brazzaville's delegation to the swearing in of Catherine Samba-Panza as transitional President of the Central African Republic on 23 January 2014.
 He praised Samba-Panza and reaffirmed Congo-Brazzaville's commitment to efforts to stabilize and improve the situation in the Central African Republic, which was plagued by violence and disorder.

 Ayessa was national director of Sassou Nguesso's campaign for the March 2016 presidential election.
 In the July 2017 parliamentary election, Ayessa stood unopposed as a candidate in Makoua, with no other candidates standing in the constituency.
 After 10 years as Director of the Cabinet of the President, he was instead appointed to the government as Deputy Prime Minister for the Civil Service, State Reform, Labour and Social Security on 22 August 2017.

+Ayessa died in Istanbul on 17 February 2026, at the age of 74.